 Jump to Recipe

-I’ve had the Pampered Chef Shallow Baker for almost two years now and, while I haven’t baked anything in it, I use it exclusively for roasting.
+I’ve had the Pampered Chef Shallow Baker (NLA) for almost two years now and, while I haven’t baked anything in it, I use it exclusively for roasting.

 When only feeding one person was the goal, I would roast everything in the pan together, letting the chicken hang out in the oven for ten minutes before adding the rest.